isaiah0311/scrabble-solver/README.md

 **Note:** A dictionary file has been provided in the resource folder.

+## How to Use
+The program will prompt you for your letter.
+Both uppercase and lowercase will be accepted.
+Non-letters will be ignored.
+Use '?' for blanks.
+The program will then spit out a list of words that can be made using the given letters along with their point values.

 ## License
 This project is licensed under the [MIT License](LICENSE).